 It has been tried out by a good friend of mine Lenka on all kinds of her numerous pets.
 It has also been tested by my mom on her cats and several of our retired huskies, who reside with my parents.
 I got the recipe from my mom and both her and Lenka swear by it.

-Last summer, I tried it out as repellent on some of the dogs, to see how it would work against mosquitos (you see, here we are with the suckers that complicate our life over here!) and it actually did work!
+Last summer, I tried it out as repellent on some of the dogs, to see how it would work against mosquitos (you see, here we are with the suckers that complicate our life over here!) and it also worked!

 So, since for many of you around the globe the wood tick season has officially started, let me present you my two cents.